In Hope Stories

 Here is Jim’s story, as told by his wife, Ally…

-Jim was diagnosed with a glioblastoma multiforme (GBM) in December 2017, just a few days after Christmas, after experiencing vision problems.
-His diagnosis brings with it the incredibly bleak prognosis of just 12 – 18 months and it seems so unfair that Jim, such a kind man who is always helping others should be dealt such a cruel blow.
+Two years after Jim’s diagnosis with a glioblastoma multiforme (GBM), we felt as if we were back to square one, when we learned his tumour had come back.
+His diagnosis brings with it the incredibly bleak prognosis of just 12 – 18 months and it seems so unfair that Jim, such a kind man who is always helping others, should be dealt such a cruel blow.

-Jim was recently awarded a medal for long service and good conduct, after working for the Avon and Somerset Police for 20 years.
+Having worked for the Avon and Somerset Police for 20 years, Jim was awarded a medal for long service and good conduct in November 2018.
 It was an incredibly moving moment to attend the awards ceremony with our family and we were all bursting with pride for all that Jim has achieved.
 He loved his job as a community beat manager.
 It kept him busy and he enjoyed helping others and being part a team of officers in a small region.

-Sadly, because the tumour affected Jim’s peripheral vision, he struggles to read and consequently has had to apply for medical retirement.
+Sadly, because the tumour affected Jim’s peripheral vision, he struggles to read and consequently had to take an early retirement.
 I’ll never forget him saying: ‘If I can’t be fully involved and effective at work, I don’t feel like I should be there’.
 It’s a testament to his selflessness that he would give up a job he loved for these reasons.

 Jim and I try to stay positive and, alongside our holidays, fundraising for the Brain Tumour Research charity has given us focus.
 Shortly after Jim’s diagnosis, our very close family friend Wayne Byles, who is like a son to us, set up Canoeing for a Cure, a Fundraising Group under the umbrella of Brain Tumour Research.

 “Wayne recently completed an astonishing 12 half marathons over 12 days, raising more than £3,700.
 We’re so grateful for all he has done in support of Jim and he’s been a huge help through a desperate time.”